Robert D. Ziff: Career

 Robert and his brothers Dirk and Daniel inherited the family fortune in 1994 after their father sold 95% of the business to Forstmann Little for $1.4 billion and retired.
 The father had originally wanted to pass the company on to his sons but they were not interested.
 Instead, they formed New York City-based Ziff Brothers Investments, investing their inheritances broadly across equities, debt, real estate, commodities, private equity and hedge funds.
 They also provided seed money to fund manager Daniel Och in exchange for a 10% stake in Och-Ziff Capital Management which went public in 2007.
 The brothers dissolved Ziff Brothers Investments in 2014 and now invest independently.

 Personal life

 Robert is married to fellow Cornell Law School graduate and attorney Michelle Angelic Locher.
-They live in Manhattan with their twin sons, Caleb and Jonathan Ziff.
 He is on the board of trustees at The Browning School and The IDEAL School of Manhattan.
 His wife donated $40,000 to the campaign of Montana governor Steve Bullock, Democrat (second only to David Gray, a partner and chief legal officer at Ziff Brothers Investments who gave $45,000).

 Philanthropy and political contributions

 In 2008, he established the Robert D. Ziff Professorship of Law at Cornell Law School.
 He also made headlines in 2011 for his financial contributions to Republican legislators supportive of gay marriage.
-In 2017, he endowed the Robert B. Kent Public Interest Fund at Cornell University in honor of his law school professor.
+In 2017, he endowed the Robert B. Kent Public Interest Fund at Cornell in honor of his law school professor.